The amount available depends on:

 - the fees charged by the learning provider

 The learner can choose the amount they want to borrow up to the maximum available.
 This is then put towards the fees charged by the learning provider.
-The maximum they can borrow is £300.
+The minimum they can borrow is £300.

 Learning providers may charge more than the maximum loan available.
 The learner will need to self-fund any difference between their loan and their course fee.